DipankarBagade/UAV-Deconfliction-System--with-dashboard/README.md

 ## 🏗️ Architecture

-The system follows a modular architecture inspired by FlytBase's deconfliction approach:
+The system follows a modular architecture:

 ```
 uav-deconfliction-system/